 How Much Does The Cumulus Coffee Machine Cost?

-The Cumulus Coffee price is around $695.
-You can use discount code WHIMSY100 for $100 off the machine.
+The Cumulus Coffee machine is around $695.
+Use discount code WHIMSY100 for $100 off.

 Is The Cumulus Coffee Machine Worth It?